nalsakas/orer2/README.md

 # orer2
-This project is an attemp to create train orer graphs using d3js in front end and  node/mysql at back end.
-Vuejs used in client side and Express is used in server side.
+This project is second attemp to create train orer graphs.
+Graphs created using SVG and d3js library.
+This time server side seperated from frontend.
+Vuejs used in client side together with d3js and Node/Express/Mysql is used in server side.